Residential Curbside Recycling

 Q. Can I recycle all plastics marked #1-#7?

 A. No, the recycling symbol and/or number, does NOT necessarily indicate recyclability curbside.
 These resin identification codes were created by and for the plastics manufacturing industry, not to communicate to consumers whether an item can be recycled curbside.
-Recycle plastics by their SHAPE: bottles, jugs, jars, and tubs.
+Recycle plastics by their SHAPE: to-go cups, bottles, jugs, jars, and tubs.
 There are a number of items marked with a number that are not acceptable for curbside recycling including black plastic, compostable plastic, plastic bags, foam egg cartons, and small plastics like coffee pods and pill bottles.

 Q. Why is black plastic not accepted?